 Staff currently work to full capacity in a series of separate rooms with limited desk and storage space, inadequate lighting, heating and soundproofing.
 Spaces work very hard often doubling up for storage, meeting rooms and break out spaces.
 In 2012, the Trust invested in two portacabins as additional office and meeting ‘rooms’ to accommodate an increase in staff numbers and to provide a dedicated meeting space for staff to meet privately and professionally on site for Charleston related business.

-The current logistics and lack of dedicated office and storage space and limited ICT infrastructure (slow broadband, no WIFI, poor mobile phone reception) means that staff are:
+The current logistics and lack of dedicated office and storage space and limited ICT infrastructure (slow broadband, no WIFI, poor mobile phone reception) mean that staff are:

-As Charleston continues to grow with its current offer, staffing, facilities and resources required to do this will naturally increase too.
-As part of the Centenary Project, a new Office, open plan with a private meeting space, will be created enabling:
+As Charleston continues to grow, staffing, facilities and resources will naturally increase too.
+As part of the Centenary Project, a new open plan Office with a private meeting space will be created, enabling: